 As prices go up, it’s easy to spend a little here and spend a little there until you are shocked to discover that you have nothing left.
 The easiest way to prevent that might be to stay away from temptation.
 Going to do your shopping only one time in a month will help you stay away from those impulse purchases that always seem to hop into the cart.
 It will be easier to keep track of your spending if it’s all in one large trip.

-After we moved, we got into the habit of “just stopping to get one thing” several times per week.
-This has added up, and our grocery bill got out of control.
+When we lived in the city, we got into the habit of “just stopping to get one thing” several times per week.
+This added up, and our grocery bill got out of control.